commitdev/zero-aws-eks-stack/doc-site/docs/components/makefile.md

 ## Overview
 The [Makefile] shipped with your repository drives the creation of your infrastructure, it defines the order of execution in its `apply` make target.

 The [Makefile] is idempotent by design, meaning when it runs it will attempt to reach the same final state every time.
 Therefore if the script determines a resource has previously been created it will skip the creation when run again, meaning `make apply` can be re-run from inside your project after the initial setup when you ran `zero apply`.
 You may want to use one of the specific targets below though.
-For example, if you made a change to your staging infrastructure Terraform you could just run `make apply-env`
+For example, if you made a change to your staging infrastructure Terraform you could just run `make apply-env`.

+See more about the [Terraform workflow guide][terraform-workflow] how to manage your infrastructure as code.

 ## Targets Explained
 Some of the steps are used for initializing the infrastructure, and some steps can also be used for updating and maintaining the infrastructure.